tutorcruncher/hermes/README.md

 * [ ] Should marking a customer as a NARC deleted them from Hermes and Pipedrive?
 Think so.
 * [ ] If a company is changed in TC to have it's PD org ID set, then it should be linked to the company in PD
 * [ ] Deal with merging Orgs/Persons.
+* [ ] If Companies are made in Pipedrive, they should be created in TC ?